Effective from: April 26, 2022

 25.5.1.
 Infrastructure and Network Assessment Procedure

 Litmus conducts network and infrastructures assessments (scans, penetration testing or red-teaming) once per year.
-These scans are conducted using enterprise-class scanning tools, such as Qualys or Nessus.
+These scans are conducted using enterprise-class scanning tools.
 Prior permission to scan the data-centers shall be obtained from the owners.

 Data from scans shall be treated as sensitive information.

-At the conclusion of an assessment, Critical, High and Medium (Levels 4 and 5) vulnerabilities will be fully addressed within 60 calendar days of discovery.
-Low (Levels 3 and 2) vulnerabilities will be addressed within 180 calendar days of discovery.
+At the conclusion of an assessment, Critical vulnerabilities will be fully addressed within 30 calendar days of discovery.
+High vulnerabilities will be fully addressed within 60 calendar days of discovery.
+All other vulnerabilities will be assessed for business impact and will be prioritized accordingly.

 25.5.2.
 Application Security Assessment Procedure